-5. Conclusions and Future Work
+5 Conclusions and Future Work

-This paper has presented a novel methodology for the personalization of Web Directories with the aid of document clustering and Web usage mining.
-The concept of a Web community directory has been described, corresponding to a usable directory of the Web, customized to the needs and preferences of user communities.
-User community models take the form of thematic hierarchies and are constructed by a cluster mining algorithm, which has been extended to take advantage of an existing directory, and ascend its hierarchical structure.
+This paper has introduced the concept of a Web Community Directory, as a Web Directory that specialises to the needs and interests of particular user communities.
+Furthermore, it presented a novel methodology for the construction of such directories, with the aid of document clustering and Web usage mining.
+In this case, user community models take the form of thematic hierarchies and are constructed by a cluster mining algorithm, which has been extended to take advantage of an existing directory, and ascend its hierarchical structure.
 The initial directory is generated by a document clustering algorithm, based on the content of the pages appearing in an access log.

-We have tested this methodology by applying it on access logs collected at the proxy servers of an ISP and have provided initial results, indicative of the behavior of the mining algorithm.
+We have tested this methodology by applying it on access logs collected at the proxy servers of an ISP and have provided initial results, indicative of the behavior of the mining algorithm and the usability of the resulting Web Community Directories.
 Proxy server logs have introduced a number of interesting challenges, such as their size and their semantic diversity.
 The proposed methodology handles these problems by reducing the dimensionality of the problem, through the categorization of individual Web pages into the categories of a Web directory, as constructed by document clustering.
 In this manner, the corresponding community models take the form of thematic hierarchies.

 The combination of two different approaches to the problem of information overload on the Web, i.e. thematic hierarchies and personalization, as proposed in this paper, introduces a promising research direction, where many new issues arise.
 Various components of the methodology could be replaced by a number of alternatives.
 For instance, other mining methods could be adapted to the task of discovering community directories and compared to the algorithm presented here.
 Similarly, different methods of constructing the initial thematic hierarchy could be examined.
-Finally, additional evaluation is required, in order to test the robustness of the mining algorithm to a changing environment and the usability of the resulting community directories.
+Moreover, additional evaluation is required, in order to test the robustness of the mining algorithm to a changing environment.
+Finally, more sophisticated metrics could also be employed for examining the usability of the resulting community directories.

-Acknowledgements
+6 Acknowledgements